 Q: What if my timezone is very different from those I want to discuss with?

 A: You'd be surprised.
 We're a round-the-clock multi-timezone crew.
-We read the IRC logs, chat, sometimes leave short txt messages to each other via "!tell".
+We read the chat logs, chat, sometimes leave short text messages to each other via "!tell".

-Beyond the US, we have active community members in the UK, France, Belgium, Germany, India, Hong Kong.
+Beyond the US, we have active community members come and go in the UK, France, Belgium, Germany, India, Hong Kong, and other countries.

 Is the indieweb giving in to silos with POSSE and backfeed